ManyPrimates/manyprimates.github.io/project3.md

 ## In progress

 The third ManyPrimates project will assess primates' ability to make choices by excluding alternative options.
-We have assembled a coordination team and are currently working out details ahead of data collection.
+We have assembled a coordination team, have drafted the data collection procedures, and are currently working on submitting a registered report for this study.
 If you are interested in joining the project, please [get in touch](mailto:{{ site.email }}).